 - Does the sponsor have adequate current funding to support the fellow's project?

 - Does the sponsor provide a comprehensive training plan that will facilitate the applicant's progress towards his/her research career goals?

 - Does the sponsor provide a description of the student selection and monitoring process?

 - Does the scientific environment in which the work will be done contribute to the probability of success for the training experience?

 - Significance: Does this study address an important problem broadly related to cardiovascular disease or stroke?
 What will be the effect of these studies on the concepts, methods and technologies that drive this field?

 - Approach: A new fellow may not have had adequate time to generate preliminary data.
 Applicants can present preliminary data generated by the sponsor.
 The assessment of preliminary data, whether generated by the sponsor or the applicant, should be put into perspective so that bold new ideas and risk taking by beginning investigators are encouraged rather than stymied.

 What are the specific goals of the project and are they achievable in the time frame proposed?
 What new skills or research techniques will the applicant learn during the course of the project?

-Are the conceptual framework, design, methods and analyses adequately developed, well integrated, well reasoned, feasible (as determined by preliminary data or the expertise available in the mentor's and/or collaborator's laboratories) and appropriate to the aims of the project?
+Are the conceptual framework, design, methods and analyses adequately developed, well integrated, well reasoned, feasible (as determined by preliminary data or the expertise available in the sponsor's and/or collaborator's laboratories) and appropriate to the aims of the project?
 Does the applicant acknowledge potential problem areas and consider alternative tactics?